 The Directors meet as a Board at least four times a year to determine the general policy of the Company and review its overall management and control, for which they are legally responsible.
 This includes the review of the budgets and annual accounts and reports.
 The Heads and the Bursar attend all meetings of the governors.
 The day-to-day running of the School is delegated to the Head and the Bursar, supported by other teaching members of the Senior Management Team and together this group are the key management personnel.
-The Senior Management Team consists of the Head, Bursar, Deputy Head, Head of Junior School, Academic Director, Director of Activities and the Director of Pastoral System.
+The Senior Management Team consists of the Head, Bursar, Deputy Head, Head of Junior School, Academic Director, the Director of Activities, the Director of Pastoral Care, Deputy Head of Junior School and the Marketing and Communications Manager.